jampy/fake-chokidar/README.md

 The principle and implementation is rather simple.
 A separate NodeJS process is started *on the host* (for example Windows), using itself Chokidar to detect file changes.
-These events are forwarded as UDP packets *to the guest* where they are restored as typical Chokidar events.
+These events are forwarded as UDP packets *to the guest* where they are restored as typical Chokidar or `fs.watch()` events.

 To make this possible, the *Chokidar* mechanism is completely *replaced* in the guest, by monkeypatching it in the NodeJS process that's using it.
+The same applies for `fs.watch()`.

 ## How to use